Before we answer that question, let's start with a few things

-- Complete an ISO Internal Auditor Certification Course – either a 2-day conventional course or 12-hour online course.
+- Complete an ISO Internal Auditor Certification Course.
+You can choose between a 2-day conventional course or 12-hour online course.

-- Undertake internal audits as often as possible – 3 times-a-year is considered the minimum needed to maintain auditing skills.
+- Undertake internal audits as often as possible.
+3 times-a-year is considered the minimum number of internal audits needed to maintain auditing skills.

 - Finally, have yourself evaluated as a competent internal auditor.
 Typically this is done by a QHSE Manager, or equivalent and recorded in your personal training/competency record.

 That being said, there are several things that you would need to consider if you want to become a certified Internal Auditor like the following.

 Is Having an Internal Auditor Certificate Already Enough?